A Vision-Based Navigation System for Arable Fields: Introduction

-The integration of robotics and autonomous systems in agriculture has enabled precision farming operations leading to effective use of time and resources.
 Achieving autonomous navigation in agricultural robots is an enabling technology that must be optimised for the deployment of autonomous robots for precision agriculture.
-The existing autonomous navigation solutions for in-field navigation, albeit being efficient, often relies on expensive sensors such as Real-Time Kinematic Global Navigation Satellite System (RTK-GNSS) sensors.
-Camera-based agricultural robot navigation systems are a popular alternative to these expensive sensors \cite{bonadies2019overview}.
-Implementation of such vision systems is often limited to crop row following behaviour \cite{huang2020feedforward}.
-In most such systems, row switching is achieved by the aid of GNSS sensors or multiple cameras to identify row end and re-entry to the next row \cite{bonadies2019overview , ahmadi2020visual, kanagasingham2020integrating}.
+The existing autonomous navigation solutions for in-field navigation, albeit being efficient, often rely on expensive sensors such as Real-Time Kinematic Global Navigation Satellite System (RTK-GNSS) sensors.
+Camera-based agricultural robot navigation systems are a popular alternative to these expensive sensors~\citep{bonadies2019overview}.
+Implementation of such vision systems is often limited to crop row following behaviour~\citep{huang2020feedforward}.
+In most such systems, row switching is achieved by the aid of GNSS sensors or multiple cameras to identify row end and re-entry to the next row~\citep{bonadies2019overview, ahmadi2020visual, kanagasingham2020integrating}.
+Identification of the initial turning direction and the last crop row to be traversed while navigating an entire field is also important for this class of navigation algorithms to become self-reliant.
+Both of these problems entail the detection of the robot being at the crop row next to the edge of the field.
+The initial turn direction and the last row detection are often not discussed in the existing field scale navigation systems.
+Most existing methods require the user to define these parameters by declaring the initial turn direction and number of crop rows.